| |

 of the Certified Rehabilitation application, and project coordination

 with the State Historic Preservation Office.
-The building
+The building presented

-iron and sheet metal components, and received a New
+metal components, and received a New

 York State Historic Preservation Award in 1997.